×

 Instructions

-• In a large bowl add the softened coconut oil or butter, egg, cream cheese, sweetener, vanilla extract.
+• In a large mixing bowl, combine the softened coconut oil (or unsalted butter), egg, cream cheese, sweetener, and vanilla extract.
 Mix using an electric mixer until well incorporated for about 2 minutes.

-• Add almond flour, baking powder.
+• Gradually add the almond flour and baking powder into the wet mixture.
 Continue mixing until a sticky cookie dough is formed.
 Chill for about 20 minutes or freeze for 5 minutes.

 • Meanwhile, preheat the oven to 325°F/ 160°C and line a baking sheet with parchment paper.
 Set aside.